-In 1879, he married Margaret Maria Bastedo (1856-1948) of Toronto.
-They had a son and a daughter: McCrea Parker Blair and Marguerite Marie Blair (1884-1975, wife of William Whyte).
+In 1879, he married Margaret Maria Bastedo (1856-1948) of Toronto and they had a son and a daughter: McCrea Parker Blair and Marguerite Marie Blair (1884-1975, wife of William Whyte).
 He was a member of the St. Charles Country Club, Adanac Club, Hamilton Club (Chicago) and the AF & AM.
 He was a Fellow of the Royal Architect Institute of Canada, and a member of the Manitoba Association of Architects and the Royal Society of Arts of London.
 He enjoyed golf and fishing.

 He retired to Victoria, British Columbia in 1911 where he died on 17 July 1916.

 Some of his architectural works in Manitoba included:

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 “Former resident dead,” Manitoba Free Press, 20 July 1916, page 4.